k16blfurm/Adept2Test/Linux_Depp/installing-on-ubuntu-18.04.md

        -b <byte>                        Value to load into register
 ```

-However, I will show the most important commands for our CmodS6 board.
+However, I will show the most important commands for our Cmod S6 board.

 For our project, we only need to read bits, but you can also write them.
 You can read a single bit to stream by writing: